Gordon-Clarke-SectionC/Bootstrap_LAB_Gamer.HUB/README.md

 2. Open the `index.html` file in a web browser.
 3. Navigate through the different sections of the website using the navigation bar.
 4. Explore the featured content, including gaming realm heroes, new releases, and latest reviews.
-5. Use the contact form to reach out with any questions or feedback.

 ## Featured Content